Binance Market Update (2022-09-24)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, NEBL, and POLY, up by 23%, 15%, and 15%, respectively.
+Market outperformers include BOND, REEF, and POLY, up by 19%, 17%, and 15%, respectively.

 Market movers: